nmbrodnax/gender_proj/README.md

 #### Loading Data

-The input file 'personnel.csv' includes the names, titles, and organization identifiers for each individual, as well as the source of the information.
-The input file 'orgs.csv' includes an organization identifier as well as each organization's name, IRS identifier, location, and financials.
+The input file *personnel.csv* includes the names, titles, and organization identifiers for each individual, as well as the source of the information.
+The input file *orgs.csv* includes an organization identifier as well as each organization's name, IRS identifier, location, and financials.
 Neither source nor input files are included in the repository.

 #### Formatting Names

-The full names of board members comprised a variety of formats, such as Jane Doe, Doe, Jane, Dr. Jane Doe, and John Doe, Jr. In order to predict gender for each person, I needed to extract the first name from each full name.
+The full names of board members comprised a variety of formats, such as `Jane Doe`, `Doe, Jane`, `Dr. Jane Doe`, and `Jane Doe, Jr`.
+In order to predict gender for each person, I needed to extract the first name from each full name.
 I developed four functions to split each full name into four components: salutation, first name, last name, and suffix.

 #### Saving the Output

-The [names.py](names.py) script, which includes the preceding function definitions, produces the output file 'output.csv'.
+The [names.py](names.py) script, which includes the preceding function definitions, produces the output file *output.csv*.
 The file includes the following fields:

- - `id`: organization identifier associated with board member (personnel.csv)
+ - `id`: organization identifier associated with board member (*personnel.csv*)
- - `ez_file`: 1 if the record came from a 990EZ filing, 0 otherwise (manually added to personnel.csv)
+ - `ez_file`: 1 if the record came from a 990EZ filing, 0 otherwise (manually added to *personnel.csv*)
- - `name`: full name of board member (personnel.csv)
+ - `name`: full name of board member (*personnel.csv*)
- - `title`: title of board member (personnel.csv)
+ - `title`: title of board member (*personnel.csv*)
- - `source_file`: PRE if the 990 form was filed before 2008, POST otherwise (manually added to personnel.csv)
+ - `source_file`: PRE if the 990 form was filed before 2008, POST otherwise (manually added to *personnel.csv*)
- - `org_name`: name of organization (orgs.csv)
+ - `org_name`: name of organization (*orgs.csv*)
- - `fy`: fiscal year of 990 filing (orgs.csv)
+ - `fy`: fiscal year of 990 filing (*orgs.csv*)
  - `first_name`: derived from 'name'
  - `salutation`: derived from 'name'
  - `last name`: derived from 'name'